rybafish/rybafish.github.io/customKPIgantt.md

 ### sql
 SQL statement providing host, START, STOP, entity and description.
 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.

-START and STOP columns are timestamp formats.
+START and STOP columns are timestamp format.

 entitiy: this column will be used to group processes.